victordibia/handtrack.js/README.md

 - When mouse motion can be mapped to hand motion for control purposes.
 - When an overlap of hand and other objects can represent meaningful interaction signals (e.g a touch or selection event for an object).
 - Scenarios where the human hand motion can be a proxy for activity recognition (e.g. automatically tracking movement activity from a video or images of individuals playing chess).
 Or simply counting how many humans are present in an image or video frame.
+- You want an accessible demonstration that anyone can easily run or tryout with minimal setup.

 ## How Do I Use Handtrack.js in my Web App?